 Brother Dash is an author.
 He writes romantic suspense novels for his fiction, and a photo documentary series for his nonfiction.
 Dash began by writing short stories, poems and DIY comic books out of looseleaf paper as a child.
 In his teen and college years he started acting and writing plays.
 As a twenty year old college student he wrote, co-produced, directed and starred in, Black Mirrors.
 The play went on to have a theatrical run in New York City.
 Dash then transitioned into writing and performing spoken word poetry for fifteen years before becoming an author.
 He published his debut novel, The Donor: When Conception Meets Deception in 2016, romantic suspense novel about the perfect guy living a perfect lie.

-Brother Dash’s writing style borrows from his experiences as a poet, actor and director with narratives that evoke the senses and dialogue rooted in realistic speech.
+Brother Dash’s writing style is both poetic and realistic.
+His narratives stimulate the five senses and his dialogue makes you feel as if you are in a conversation with real people.
 As one reader remarked, “You’re like a painter.
 But you paint with words instead of a brush.
 Your descriptions are so vivid.
 I feel like I am inside your characters.
-I can see, taste, feel, hear and smell everything that they can because you do such a great job with language.”
+I can see, taste, feel, hear and smell everything that they can.
+You do such a great job with language.”
 Another reader described Brother Dash’s prose in this way…”I hope this isn’t insulting, but you’re a very pretty writer.
 Your words.
 They’re so pretty.
 I love them.”

 Brother Dash is a proud Brooklyn native living amongst the deer and trees of New Jersey.
 Dash released his debut novel, The Donor: When Conception Meets Deception in the Spring of 2016.
-He is currently writing book one of a romantic suspense/mystery series due in the Summer of 2017.
+He is currently writing book one of a romantic suspense & mystery.